Transitional Kindergarten – Jr. High

 READING:

-• Preparing to read: sounds and letters, phonemic awareness, phonics and fluency, word knowledge.
+• Preparing to read: sounds and letters, phonemic awareness, phonics and fluency, word knowledge

-• Reading and responding: comprehension and strategies, inquiry.
+• Reading and responding: comprehension strategies and inquiry

 SCIENCE &